JoshuaTate/Stocks-Bot/README.md

 the stock market, it is reckless to try, this project has remained a demonstration rather than a useful financial program.

 It is currently capable of either running in real time, or by randomly picking past stock data to test its logic against.

+I intend to implement this as a sort of "Stock simulator" game so wannabe day-traders can test their mettle against real-life scenarios.